f5devcentral/f5-agility-labs-xc/docs/class8/class8.rst

 - Automated Creation and Deployment of Cloud Service Policies
 - Automated Audits of Deployed Configurations

-During the lab exercises we will explore different methods of protecting and exposing applications/webservers that are included in the lab.
+During the lab exercises, we will explore different methods of protecting and exposing applications/webservers that are included in the lab.

 A Git Repository of the configurations used in this lab is available at https://github.com/f5devcentral/appworld-f5xc-automation